jowangz/FindMyName/README.md

 # FindMyName - for Instagram

-FindMyName will check all avaiable affix and suffix of your instagram name.
+FindMyName will check all avaiable prefix and suffix of your Instagram name.
 You will just need to provide a Instagram name and a number of characters your want to check for the affix or suffix.

 And of course Dillinger itself is open source with a [public repository][dill] on GitHub.